leangjia/blender_docs/manual/editors/outliner/interface.rst

 - Holding :kbd:`Shift` sets or unsets the value to all its child collections or objects.
 - Holding :kbd:`Ctrl` isolates the object or collection, so they are the only ones with its value set.

+.. _bpy.types.LayerCollection.exclude:

+Enable Collection (checkbox, collection only)
+   Exclude the collection from the view layer.
+This option is shown in front of the collection icon, it is not part of the restrictions column.

 Visibility (eye icon)
    Toggles the visibility of the object or collection in the 3D Viewport.
    This is a file-local setting, and does not get imported when this data-block is linked into another blend-file.
 Objects hidden this way are still part of the :doc:`View Layer </scene_layout/view_layers/index>` and evaluated, so they still affect playback performance.
-Enable Collection (checkbox, collection only)
-   Exclude the collection from the view layer.
-This option is shown in front of the collection icon, it is not part of the restrictions column.

 .. note::